FlavScents AInsights Entry for Heptanoic Acid (CAS: 111-14-8)

 6. Regulatory Status (Regional Overview)

 In the United States, heptanoic acid is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 with the FL number 07.008.
+In the European Union, it is listed under Regulation (EC) No 1334/2008 with an assigned FL number, indicating its approval for use in food flavors.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, including Japan and China, heptanoic acid is generally accepted in flavor applications, though specific approvals may vary.
-In Latin America, countries like Brazil and those in MERCOSUR align with international standards, but local regulations should be consulted for specific guidance.
+In Asia, including Japan and China, heptanoic acid is generally accepted for use in flavors, although specific regulations may vary.
+In Latin America, countries like Brazil and those in MERCOSUR also permit its use, aligning with international standards.

 Citation hooks: FEMA; EFSA; national authority publications